WrestleMania XXVII: Storylines

 Another plot building up towards WrestleMania involved CM Punk and Randy Orton.
 At the beginning of the year, Punk became the leader of The New Nexus.
 At the Royal Rumble pay-per-view, Punk cost Orton his WWE Championship match against defending champion The Miz.
 The following night on Raw, Orton retaliated by assaulting Punk's fellow New Nexus members Michael McGillicutty and Husky Harris, resulting in Harris being punted in the head.
 On the February 7 episode of Raw, Punk revealed that his actions were his revenge on Orton for punting him in the head at Unforgiven in September 2008, where Punk was unable to defend his World Heavyweight Championship due to Orton's attack and subsequently forced to vacate his title.
 On February 28, the anonymous Raw general manager scheduled a match between Punk and Orton at WrestleMania.
 In addition, the General Manager announced that Orton would face one of the members of the New Nexus throughout the following weeks.
 If Orton lost, his opponents would be allowed to be in Punk's corner at WrestleMania; if he won, his opponent would be banned from attending the event.
 Orton won all of his matches, so Michael McGillicutty, David Otunga, and Mason Ryan were all banned from ringside at the event.
 After each victory, Orton would punt each member in the head in order to send a message to Punk.
 On the March 21 episode of Raw, Punk distracted Orton during his "WrestleMania Rewind" match with Rey Mysterio and used Orton's wife as bait to lure him to the parking lot, where he attacked Orton's knee with a wrench.
 The following week, on the Raw before WrestleMania, both men brawled with each other, which ended after Punk performed a Go To Sleep on Orton after taking advantage of his injured knee.

 Another feud heading into WrestleMania was between Rey Mysterio and Cody Rhodes.
-On the January 21 edition of SmackDown, Mysterio and Rhodes had a match in which Mysterio broke the nose of Rhodes with the 619.
+On the January 21 episode of SmackDown, Mysterio and Rhodes had a match in which Mysterio broke the nose of Rhodes with the 619.
 Rhodes, who underwent facial reconstruction surgery, later accused Mysterio of forcing him to miss the Royal Rumble match and the Elimination Chamber match for the World Heavyweight Championship, as well as ruining his 'dashing' gimmick.
-On the March 4 edition of SmackDown, Cody's father, Dusty Rhodes, came out to talk to Mysterio and asked Rhodes to apologize for his accusation, but it turned out to be a setup to allow Rhodes to attack and unmask Mysterio.
+On the February 25 episode, Cody's father, Dusty Rhodes, came out to talk to Mysterio and asked Rhodes to apologize for his accusation, but it turned out to be a setup to allow Rhodes to attack and unmask Mysterio.
 The next week Rhodes challenged Mysterio to a match at WrestleMania, which was accepted by Mysterio.
 The following week, Rhodes attacked Mysterio again, during Mysterio's match against Drew McIntyre.
 However, Mysterio retailed the following week, attacking Rhodes, until Rhodes escaped the ring.